AutomaticCraftingTable/traefik-environment/project_usage.md

 - "traefik.enable=false"
 ```

-you can also remove `traefik-proxy-blumilk-local` network.
+you can also remove `traefik-proxy-vama-local` network.

 - Traefik terminates TLS, so **internal traffic** to your container will be served as HTTP not HTTPS, sometimes this needs to set up trusted proxies in your app.